Showgirls: Plot

-Unable to obtain justice for Molly without exposing her past, Nomi decides to take it into her own hands.
-She gets Carver alone in his hotel room and beats him severely.
-Nomi then pays two hospital visits, one to Molly to let her know that Carver's actions did not go unpunished, and another to Cristal to apologize for injuring her.
-Cristal admits she pulled a similar stunt years ago.
-Because her lawyers secure her a large cash settlement, Cristal forgives Nomi, and they exchange a kiss.
-Nomi leaves Las Vegas and hitches a ride to Los Angeles, coincidentally with the same driver who stole her possessions when she arrived, whom she robs at knifepoint.
+Unable to obtain justice for Molly without exposing her own dubious past, Nomi decides to take matters into her own hands.
+After brutally attacking Carver alone in his hotel room, Nomi then makes two hospital visits: the first being to inform a semi-conscious, but recovering, Molly that Carver's actions did not go unpunished, and the second, to Cristal, apologizing for pushing her down the stairs and injuring her.
+As Cristal was not pressing charges against Nomi, and her lawyers had secured her a large cash settlement, she forgives Nomi.
+Cristal admits that she attempted a similar stunt, years earlier; they exchange a reconciliatory, slightly romantic kiss.
+Nomi leaves Las Vegas and hitches a ride to Los Angeles, coincidentally with the same man who previously robbed her on her way to Vegas; she subsequently holds him at knifepoint demanding the return of her suitcase.